 How Do I Change My Camera's Aperture?

 Most cameras will have an "aperture priority" mode - usually symbolised as "A", or "Av".
 These days many compact camera's have an aperture priority mode - so it's not something which is limited to a DSLR.
 In this mode the camera will automatically adjust other settings to compensate for the size of the aperture you want to use.
-The camera dial to the left is currently set to "Auto".
-If the dial is twisted so that the "A" lines up with the notch, then the camera will be set to Aperture Priority mode.
+If your camera has a dial like in the image above, all you have to do is twist it so that the "A" lines up with the notch, then the camera will be set to Aperture Priority mode.
 Your next step is to set the aperture.

 Apertures are measured in "stops" or "f stops" - each increase in "stop" doubles the size of the aperture.
 On an aperture of say "f1.4" (if your lens goes that far) the camera will be "wide open" giving you an exaggerated bokeh effect.
 An aperture of "f22" will be narrow - causing background and foreground to be much clearer - great for landscape shots.
 All you need to remember is that you need to set your camera to use a small f number e.g. f 5.6.

 Now you need to pick up your manual and find how to put your camera into aperture priority mode (assuming your camera doesn't have a dial like the one pictured in which case you won't need your manual).
 Then you need to consult your manual to find out how to adjust the aperture / f number on your particular model.
 If you have a Nikon DSLR for example there will be a wheel on the front of your camera just below the shutter release button/button you press to take your picture (see right).
 When you move this dial to the left or right (when in aperture priority mode) you'll see the f number change on your LCD screen on the top.
 You need to set the aperture to a low number - you can experiment using various different f numbers to see how your image changes.